Here Before & Where Beyond: "Dark Star Park"

 About the Author

 Gretchen Ernster Henderson is an interdisciplinary writer whose publications cross books, libretti, and arts media.
-Her fifth book, Life in the Tar Seeps: Overlooked Ecologies at Great Salt Lake and Beyond (forthcoming Trinity University Press) grew from researching Nancy Holt’s Sun Tunnels and Robert Smithson’s Spiral Jetty.
+Her fifth book, Life in the Tar Seeps: A Spiraling Ecology from a Dying Sea (Trinity University Press) grew from researching Nancy Holt’s Sun Tunnels and Robert Smithson’s Spiral Jetty.
 An excerpt published in Ecotone was a Notable Essay in 2020 Best American Essays.
 Gretchen has taught at Georgetown, University of Utah, MIT, and is the former Associate Director for Research at the Harry Ransom Center at The University of Texas-Austin, where she is currently a Faculty Fellow in the Humanities Institute and Senior Lecturer in Social Work.

 - 1Jun'ichirō Tanizaki, In Praise of Shadows, trans.
 Thomas J. Harper and Edward G. Seidensticker (New Haven, CT: Leete’s Island Books, 1977), p.
 20.